klm127/rpio-cli-state-machine/sphinx-doc/source/about.rst

 About
 -----

-This module was created for Professor Egelstein's System Fundamental's class in February of 2021.
+This project was created by Karl Miller for Professor Egelstein's System Fundamental's class in February of 2021.